 Plant People’s High-Performance CBD

-In recent years, Plant People set out on a mission to help connect and heal people through the power of homeopathic remedies.
+Plant People is on a mission to help connect and heal people through the power of homeopathic remedies.
 Our fast-acting, organically-grown, full spectrum hemp extracts contain everything you need to help balance a busy life.
+From CBD skincare to CBD tinctures, our products are created to help you live a better life through the power of plants.
 They contain CBD, CBN, CBG and more.
 In addition, the lab-tested products are:

 Wood, T. Journal of the Chemical Society.
 Cannabinol pt.
 1. (1899). https://pubs.rsc.org/en/content/articlelanding/1899/ct/ct8997500020/unauth#!divAbstract